infinitnet/content-update-scheduler/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/content-update-scheduler` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Each page and post now has a 'Schedule Content Update' link where you can schedule the content updates.
 Click on it.
-4. Select the date and time and then save as draft.
+4. Select the date and time in the new 'Scheduled Content Update' meta box on 'Page' level and then click 'Publish' to schedule it.

 == Frequently Asked Questions ==

 = How do I schedule a content update?

 Each page and post has a 'Schedule Content Update' link in the overview, which allows you to schedule content updates.
 Click on it.
-Then select the date and time of the update and save it as a draft (do not click Publish).
+Then select the date and time in the new 'Scheduled Content Update' meta box on 'Page' level and then click 'Publish' to schedule it.

 = Does this work with page builders?

 Yes, it has been tested with Elementor and Oxygen Builder.
 It may also work with other page builders.

 == Changelog ==

+== 1.2 ==
+* Fixed the incorrect usage of action and filter hooks
+* Moved CSS output to admin_head action to avoid 'header already sent' error
+* Ensured all meta fields are correctly copied when creating the republication draft for WooCommerce variable products

 = 1.1 =
 * Pull request #4 from Immediate Media merged (Github)